 However, if the planning process really doesn’t appeal, the best step to take is to consult a professional in planning and construction – they'll be able to advise on whether or not you’ll really need planning permission, and be able to suggest alterations to your design, which may bring it into compliance.

 How long does it take to build a house extension?

 The amount of time taken to complete a house extension depends on a number of factors, including time allotted for the planning permission process, design, builder, size, and conditions.
-The majority of significant roadblocks come in the form of planning permission rejection, and in the re-application process, not the building process itself.
+Most significant roadblocks come in the form of planning permission rejection, and in the re-application process, not the building process itself.

 With this being said, the UK average build time for a small, single-storey extension is between three and four months.
 This estimate includes site preparation, groundwork, bricklaying, roofing, gutter, door, and window installation, plastering and rendering, and final installations, but does not take into account the design and application process – as numbers for these vary widely.

 What is the first thing to do when renovating a house?

 Effective and thorough planning is the key to a successful renovation.
 B.A.
 Boyle & Son’s team of highly experienced tradesmen recommend taking the time to build a detailed renovation plan, outlining all work to be completed, and an approximate timeline.
 In these early stages, investigations should be undertaken regarding local and national planning regulations.
 Make note of what you’ll likely need to apply for – and keep these to show to an expert later in the project.

 Following this, a realistic budget should be set – this should allow for all permit applications, building materials, labour, and decoration.
 An extra 10% should be added to this cost in case of any unexpected outgoings.
 This budget can be solidified by requesting professional quotes.
 It is always recommended to request multiple quotes.
 Following this, you may consult and hire the professionals you need to make a start on your project.